Leroy Brown (wrestler): Zambuie Express / Muslim Connection (1983–1985)

-Return to Leroy Brown (1985–1987)
+Late career (1985–1987)

 In 1985, Daniels resumed working as Leroy Brown, travelling to Japan to work a tour for NJPW, often teaming with "Bad News" Allen Coage.
 The following year, Brown began working for the Universal Wrestling Federation (UWF), formerly Mid-South Wrestling.
 Brown teamed up with "Wild" Bill Irwin and won the UWF Tag Team Championship from the team of John Tatum and Jack Victory on November 9, 1986.
 The team successfully defended the championship against Gary Young and Joe Savoldi as part of the UWF Superdome Extravaganza, held at the New Orleans' Superdome on November 27.
 The team held the title for 48 days in total, until they were defeated by Terry Taylor and Jim Duggan on December 27.
+Brown wrestled his final match on January 1, 1987, competing in a UWF Bunkhouse Battle Royal.

 Death

 Daniels died on September 6, 1988, as the result of a stroke and subsequent heart attack caused by severe cirrhosis at a hospital in Savannah, Georgia at the age of 37.